A barycenter-based approach for the multi-model ensembling of subseasonal forecasts: Data and methodology

 \subsection{Data}

-To make predictions for this case and to validate these predictions, we need both a dataset of ensemble forecasts from multiple dynamical models to which the barycenters will be applied as well as a reference dataset against which to evaluate the skills of the forecasts.
+To make predictions for this case study and to validate them, we need both a dataset of ensemble forecasts from multiple dynamical models, to which the barycenters will be applied, and a reference dataset against which the forecast skills will be evaluated.